newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/apply-scorp-state.md

 After you’ve completed this task you will have:

-* A letter confirming your S Corp status with the State of New Jersey
+* A letter confirming your S corp status with the State of New Jersey